Frequently Asked Questions

 What to expect at the AI appointment?

-The $800 stud fee allows up to 1 AI session ($1,000 for 2 AI sessions) that we perform onsite from our home inside our garage.
+The $800 stud fee allows up to 2 AI sessions ($1,000 for 3 AI sessions) that we perform onsite from our home inside our garage.
 We recommend that your female has gone “potty” 1-2 hours prior to when AI takes place and does not go to the bathroom for at least 2 hours after semen has been inserted.
 We do require that your female is leashed until our garage is shut, which then she can be unleashed to get acquainted with Maximus before we collect from him.
 If your female becomes aggressive towards Maximus or us, we ask that she be leashed once again for safety concerns.
 If we do not feel safe to perform the procedure, we may ask that you leave without AI being performed.

 If performing 2 AI sessions, we recommend skipping a day in between to allow Maximus to build up his sperm count and provide a better collection.
 Depending on your female’s heat cycle or traveling arrangements, we could do the second breeding 24 hours after the first, but note that Maximus’s counts may not be as strong as we would had we waited 48 hours in between breedings.